 These devices generally hooked up to serial or parallel ports throughout the 1990s, with adapters that allowed users to continue to plug in devices such printers.
 In terms of video games, cheat tools like the Game Genie could be thought of as dongles.

 But in the late 1990s, these devices were able to shrink thanks to USB.
 These dongles, while less prominent than they once were, have largely stayed in common use in a handful of industries, specifically those that sell computer-aided design or manufacturing software, and those that that offer software for digital audio workstations.
-ACID and Autodesk, two manufacturers that specialize in are probably two of the best-known companies that rely on hardware security dongles in the modern day.
+ACID and Autodesk, two manufacturers that specialize in professional software, are probably two of the best-known companies that rely on hardware security dongles in the modern day.
 These are the kinds of devices for which the Mac Pro has an internal USB-A port.

 More common, however, are devices intended specifically for two-factor authentication, such as the YubiKey, which serve a similar security function, but for the user or the organization for which they serve, rather than to prevent piracy.
 These tools work in similar ways to the dongles of yore, perhaps with additional security mechanisms.